 You help Kindergarten teachers by checking over students’ assignments, preparing projects and cleaning up afterwards, and documenting educational progress.
 You probably help spruce up the classroom with fun decorations or informative displays to foster a creative learning environment, too!

-But you might also have questions about writing an effective cover letter and a resume.
+But you might also have questions about writing an effective cover letter and a resume for your dream role.
 How long should they be?
 How do you reinforce your credibility in the classroom?

 Kindergarten Teacher Assistant Resume